|: : Charts & Figures : : Summarized in Plain Text : : Print Version|

 Fewer Medicare prescription drug plans will offer some level of coverage gap protection.

-Arkansas residents will find that less Part D plans will offer enhanced prescription drug coverage options with 13 enhanced Part D plans in 2012 as compared to 15 in 2011.
+Montana residents will find that more Part D plans will offer enhanced prescription drug coverage options with 16 enhanced Part D plans in 2012 as compared to 15 in 2011.
 Enhanced Medicare Part D coverage includes prescription drug plans that have a lower or no initial deductible and a variation of cost-sharing (for instance, copayments instead of co-insurance).
-For example, in 2012, more Arkansas Part D plans will offer prescription drug coverage with a $0 initial deductible (14 in 2012 as compared to 13 in 2011).
+For example, in 2012, more Montana Part D plans will offer prescription drug coverage with a $0 initial deductible (15 in 2012 as compared to 13 in 2011).

-Low-Income Subsidy Recipients in Arkansas will have less Part D plans that qualify for the $0 monthly premium.
+Low-Income Subsidy Recipients in Montana will have the same number of Part D plans that qualify for the $0 monthly premium.

 So what is the Bottom Line?
 Review your 2012 Medicare prescription drug plan options.

-Arkansas seniors and Medicare beneficiaries will see fewer prescription drug plan choices in 2012 and lower premiums.
+Montana seniors and Medicare beneficiaries will see the same number of prescription drug plan choices in 2012 and lower premiums.

 In addition, behind the numbers, some of 2011’s more popular Medicare Part D plans will change their 2012 plan structure.
 Some plans are adding initial deductibles or changing cost-sharing limits (for instance, how much you pay after for a covered drug).
 Also, some plans actually change the initial coverage limit defining when you enter the coverage gap.